Welcome to Your Grand Rapids Summer Guide for 2019

-Get up close and even feed some of the exotic animals of Boulder Ridge Wild Animal Park.
+Get up close and even feed some of the exotic animals at Boulder Ridge Wild Animal Park.

 Zip line into the deep end at Holland Aquatic Center during select open swim times.

-Ride the funicular and enjoy spectacle views of the skyline when you explore at John Ball Zoo.
+Ride the funicular and enjoy spectacular views of the skyline when you explore at John Ball Zoo.